 Visiting Numancia

-Numancia Archeological Site is located on the top of the hill, surrounded by rural landscapes of the Soria region.
-You can purchase and scan an audioguide to wander around these ancient ruins for a while by yourself.
-I also liked the reproductions of the ancient Roman and Celtiberian houses.
+The Numancia Archaeological Site is located atop a hill, surrounded by the scenic rural landscapes of the Soria region.
+Visitors can purchase and scan an audioguide to explore the ruins at their own pace.
+I particularly enjoyed the reconstructions of ancient Roman and Celtiberian houses.
+Note that the Numancia Archaeological Site is closed on Mondays and Sunday evenings, while on Tuesdays, admission is free.

 Other Roman Ruins in Soria

-History lovers cannot miss a few other unique places to visit in Soria – Villa Romana La Dehesa, Tiermes Archeological Site, and Uxama Archeological Site.
-During my trip, we only made a stop at Villa Romana La Dehesa, located 23km from the city of Soria.
+History enthusiasts should not miss visiting a few other unique sites in Soria: Villa Romana La Dehesa, the Tiermes Archaeological Site, and the Uxama Archaeological Site.
+During my trip, we only had time to stop at Villa Romana La Dehesa, located 23 km from the city of Soria.

-Tiermes Archeological Site is still on the bucket list.
-Back in Roman times, it was allied to Numantia during the Roman-Celtiberian wars.
-Historians claim that Tiermes had survived a few more years after the tragical siege of Numantia, but later became part of the Clunia region.
-The archaeological site of Clunia (or Clunia Sulpicia) is located in Peñalba de Castro (Burgos), within a 1h15mins drive from Soria.
+The Tiermes Archaeological Site remains on my bucket list.
+In Roman times, it was allied with Numantia during the Roman-Celtiberian Wars.
+Historians suggest that Tiermes survived for several years after the tragic siege of Numantia, but eventually became part of the Clunia region.
+The archaeological site of Clunia (or Clunia Sulpicia) is located in Peñalba de Castro, Burgos, about a 1 hour and 15-minute drive from Soria.

 2. Laguna Negra de Urbion Natural Park